glouppe/info8006-introduction-to-ai/lecture2.md

 # Uninformed search strategies

 **Uninformed** search strategies use only the information available in the problem definition.
-- They do not know whether a state looks more promising than some other.
+They do not know whether a state looks more promising than some other.

-Strategies:
+## Strategies
 - Depth-first search
 - Breadth-first search
 - Uniform-cost search